cair/convolutional-tsetlin-machine-tutorial/README.md

   <b>Remark.</b> A larger T (with a corresponding increase in the number of clauses) makes the learning more robust.
 This is because more clauses are involved in learning each specific pattern, introducing an ensemble effect.
 </p>
 <p>
 Now, consider the Convolutional Tsetlin Machine configuration below.
 The Noisy 2D XOR problem has almost been solved.
 However, there is an imbalance in the representation of class y=1.
-Three clauses are allocated to represent one of the sub-patterns, while only a single clause has been allocated to the second pattern.
+Three clauses are allocated to represent one of the sub-patterns, while only a single clause has been allocated to represent the remaining sub-pattern.
 </p>
 <p align="center">
   <img width="105%" src="https://github.com/olegranmo/blob/blob/master/Learning.png">